- A disease of all the tissues of the diarthrodial synovial joint (note: freely moveable joints, such as the knee and shoulder)

 - Genetic influence

 - Body mass index (BMI) correlates with the presence of osteoarthritis (OA)

-- Link between obesity and osteoarhritis of the knee is more consistent in women with the biggest prevalence in knee osteoarthritis
+- Link between obesity and osteoarthritis of the knee is more consistent in women with the biggest prevalence in knee osteoarthritis

 - A study in middle-aged women it was suggested that the risk of knee osteoarthritis increases by 35% for every 5kg of body weight gain

-- Below the age of 45, osteoarthritis is more common in men and it sometimes involves two joints
+- Below age 45 osteoarthritis (OA) is more common in men and frequently involves two joints

 - Increasing age – at least up to the age of 70